starius/ScPrime/doc/Merge Requests.md

  - [ ] Any new packages are added to Makefile and .gitlab-ci.yml
  - [ ] API documentation updated for API updates
  - [ ] Module README.md updated for changes to workflow
- - [ ] Issue added to Sia-UI repo for new supporting features
+ - [ ] Issue added to ScPrime-UI repo for new supporting features
  - [ ] Changelog File Created

 ## Issues Closed